-The CGI script is any executable file (usually a script - hence the naming), which when executed on the standard output lists the HTTP header of the page (do not confuse with the HTML header) and then its own content .
-It can be classic text in HTML, but also any other type of data.
+A CGI script is any (server-side) executable file (usually a script - hence the name) that, when executed on standard output, writes the HTTP header of the page (not to be confused with the HTML header) and then its own content .
+This can be classic HTML text, but also any other type of data.

 The script should generate at least the header

-Content-Type: followed by a blank line denoting the end of the header.
+Content-Type: followed by a blank line that denotes the end of the header.
 Example of a simple shell CGI script: